 For materials generated during the semester, a basic step in making materials accessible is posting only word-searchable documents on the course website (for example text-based PDFs, not image PDFs).
 Word-processed documents can be made more easily navigable using simple formatting guidelines.
-Use the Creating Accessible Content (https://dsp.berkeley.edu/faculty/creating-accessible-content) resource and the Disability Accessibility/Checklist (https://dap.berkeley.edu/testing/checklist) in preparing course materials and presenting information.
+Use the Creating Accessible Content resource and the Disability Accessibility Checklist in preparing course materials and presenting information.